 You can skip movies 10 times but never go back.

-A thriller about friendship and loyalty, guilt and vengeance, and the fateful affect the past has on the present.
-Sean Penn won an Oscar for his multifaceted performance as a father who lost his daughter.
+A story about friendship and loyalty, guilt and vengeance, and the fateful affect the past has on the present.

 Clint Eastwood has been one of the few actors who have mastered the art of direction.
 The switch from in front to behind the camera can be a tricky one and Eastwood without doubt is one of the best.
 For nearly forty years now he's cut his teeth after watching and learning from the best.